 The Modern Marshmallow

 Today, marshmallows come in all sizes, shapes, colors, and flavors.
 From jumbo to miniature, there is a marshmallow to fit every application.
 Jumbo marshmallows are often used to make smores, while miniature marshmallows are used for hot cocoa, cookies, and other confections.
 Marshmallows can even be found in a variety of flavors such as vanilla, strawberry, or even peppermint.
-Marshmallows can even be cut into festive shapes, like Christmas trees or Easter bunnies.
+Marshmallows can even be cut into festive shapes, like Christmas trees, candy canes, or Easter bunnies.

 Marshmallow fluff, a spreadable version of the marshmallow, is a favorite sandwich spread for many American children.
 It is often paired with peanut butter for a salty-sweet sandwich that kids adore.
 Marshmallow fluff is also used in many homemade fudge recipes.

-Peeps, the popular Easter candy, are simply marshmallows shaped as baby chicks and rolled in colorful sugar.
+Peeps, the popular Easter candy, are simply marshmallows shaped like baby chicks and rolled in colorful sugar.
 These fluffy Easter treats have become a staple Easter basket item and have become a pop culture icon.

 Thanks to the new automated marshmallow making process in the mid 20th century, marshmallow became a common ingredient in American cooking.
 From ambrosia salad to Christmas cookies, and sweet potato casserole, marshmallows were no longer just a novelty.
 Even today, Thanksgiving Day wouldn't be the same without the gooey, sticky, sweet marshmallow topping on sweet potato casserole.